-Google Maps is full of pins—it uses one for its app icon too—directing you towards shops, bars, restaurants, and other places of note.
-You can also use your own pins for your own purposes, and you’ve got a few options when it comes to dropping pins in Google Maps in both the mobile and desktop interfaces.
+Google Maps is so reliant on pins that it uses one for its app icon.
+These helpful virtual landmarks exist to direct you not only to your destination, but also towards shops, bars, restaurants, and other places of note.
+You can also place your own pins, though the amount of options you have in both the mobile and desktop interfaces can get overwhelming.

-Here, we’ll cover the basic and most common uses for dropping pins, but here’s how to create a permanent and fixed Google Maps pin for your own business.
+We’ve covered the basic and most common uses for dropping pins below, but here’s how to create a permanent and fixed Google Maps pin for your own business.
 Note that you’ll first need to register a Business Profile with Google and provide a few key details about what it is you do.

 Drop a temporary pin on Google Maps

-You can drop a pin anywhere on Google Maps with a single click (desktop) or by pressing and holding on the screen (mobile).
+Drop a temporary pin anywhere on Google Maps clicking once on desktop or pressing and holding on mobile.
 You’ll notice that a new information card pops up at the bottom of the interface, which might have an address on it (especially if your pin is on a recognized road) or might just have a “dropped pin” label.

 If your pin is in a road and there’s Street View imagery for it, you can bring up these pictures with another click or tap—you’ll see a thumbnail that you’re able to select.
 This is one way that dropped pins can be useful: To help you scout out a particular place before you visit it, or to check the details of a road junction.

 Click or tap on the dropped pin card and you’ll see a host of other options open up to you.
 You can, for example, get directions to the pin, or send a link to this location to someone else.
 If something should be here on Google Maps and it isn’t, you can choose Add a missing place to do just that.

 If you’re using Google Maps on the web, you can click Send to phone to send the pin location to a connected mobile device that you use the same Google account with.
 If you’re using a Google Maps mobile app, you can tap Measure distance to see how far it is from this pin to another point (or several other points) on the map in a straight line.